Kole Calhoun Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads the league.
+- The 9.5 strikeouts per nine innings put together by the Twins pitching staff ranks first in MLB.

-- The Twins' 3.92 team ERA ranks seventh across all MLB pitching staffs.
+- The Twins' 3.94 team ERA ranks eighth across all league pitching staffs.

-- His last appearance came on Wednesday against the Milwaukee Brewers, when the righty went five innings, surrendering three earned runs while giving up four hits.
+- His last time out came on Thursday against the Texas Rangers, when the right-hander tossed five innings, surrendering five earned runs while giving up 10 hits.

-- The 35-year-old has amassed an ERA of 4.22, with 10.6 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.